Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

 The player uses the charge jump to reach the objective

 The levels progress in difficulty the more the player progresses

+## Level Design
+The earlier levels focus on jumping over obstacles.
+Later levels introduce more difficult jumps, including hitting platforms at angles to reach higher platforms.

 ## Game Updates
 - **September 12th:** Added jump mechanic.